 How to Get Started

-To train to become a driving instructor you will need a full UK or European Union / European Economic Area unrestricted car driving licence, held for at least four years, to have not been disqualified from driving at any time in the four years before you train, have the ability to read a car number plate at a distance of 27.5 metres (90 feet) and be a 'fit and proper' person, in the opinion of the DSA.
+To train to become a driving instructor you will need a full UK or European Union / European Economic Area unrestricted car driving licence, held for at least four years, to have not been disqualified from driving at any time in the four years before you train, have the ability to read a car number plate at a distance of 27.5 metres (90 feet) and be a 'fit and proper' person, in the opinion of the DVSA.

 Any motoring or non-motoring convictions will be taken into account when you're assessed for inclusion on the Register.
 You'll also need an enhanced level Disclosure and Barring Service (DBS) check.

 Our Driving Instructor Course develops and trains you to become an Approved Driving Instructor and aims to provide you with all the information, support and guidance required to run a successful and sustainable driving school business.

 The course includes various learning tools and techniques to help you succeed, including: -